gthvn1/game-of-life/README.md

-# Game of Life?
+# Game of Life

 Just play with [raylib](https://www.raylib.com/) and [rust](https://www.rust-lang.org/).
-Game of Life maybe be a goal, will see.
+Why not writing a Game of Life in Rust with Raylib bindings :)

 # Description of steps